Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The general provisions for insurance agreements also apply to marine insurance agreements.
 Dutch law does not provide for a separate marine insurance regime.
-As some provisions are not mandatory, parties may agree the applicability of other rules in insurance contracts.
+As not all provisions are mandatory, parties may agree to apply other rules in insurance contracts.

 Other risks covered by marine insurance contracts include:

 - hull and machinery damage;

 What is the legal regime governing marine insurers’ subrogation rights?

 If an insurance contract is subject to Dutch law, the insured’s claims for compensation against third parties on account of a loss suffered, other than a loss derived from an insurance agreement, will pass by means of subrogation to the insurer to the extent that the insurer has compensated that loss, regardless of whether a legal obligation exists (Article 7:962 of the Civil Code).

 What rules and procedures (under both domestic and international law) apply to the prevention of, liability for and remedy of: